iandanforth/pymuscle/README.md

 # Performance

 PyMuscle aims to be fast.
 We use Numpy to get fast vector computation.
-PyMuscle is currently a single-process but may be extended to multi-process systems in the future and GPU computation through the integration of [PyTorch](https://pytorch.org/).
+PyMuscle uses only a single process today but may be extended to multi-process in the future and GPU computation through the integration of [PyTorch](https://pytorch.org/).

 # Limitations